 Driving while on Valium isn’t safe.
 In fact, it states on the bottle that you shouldn’t drive or handle heavy equipment.
 It causes extreme drowsiness that can cause accidents in all sorts of situations.
 Yet, when someone is abusing Valium, they don’t think about the consequences.
 The National Institute on Drug Abuse warns that Valium causes clumsiness, making it hard to enjoy activities you once did.
 It also causes problems with your memory or concentration.
 If you have a job, go to school or have small children, the effects of Valium even when taken as directed can make it hard to meet your obligations.

 In many ways, taking Valium produces effects that are similar to drinking alcohol.
 While it’s not uncommon for people to take Valium and drink alcohol at the same time, many people produce these effects by continually increasing their dosages of Valium alone.

 Valium abuse always occurs before Valium addiction sets in.
 There are some indicators that Valium abuse is occurring if you’re concerned about yourself or someone you love, and these include:

 You don’t have to be using Valium for a long period of time in order to experience any of these effects.

-As you may have guessed, if you’ve been taking Valium for a long time, you have probably become addicted.
+If you’ve been taking Valium for a long period of time and frequently, you have most likely formed an addiction to it.
 While you might still experience many of the short term effects of this drug, the long term effects can begin manifesting as well.
-These Valium addiction symptoms can include memory loss, hallucinations, coma and heart attack.

 As far as Valium addiction behaviors go, you can identify a Valium addiction if you become agitated easily because it’s been too long since your last dose.
 In addition, sometimes Valium addiction behaviors develop in patterns that are similar to the way Alzheimer’s or dementia patients respond.